nathanlytang/documentation/docs/src/projects/steve/introduction.md

 - Ensure the query port is port forwarded if not using server port.
 - Save and restart the proxy.
 ##### Unable to use Query
-If you cannot enable query on your server, run `-mc setup query <enable|disable` to enable or disable querying.
+If you cannot enable query on your server, run `/setup query <True|False` to enable or disable querying.
 When query is disabled, Steve will instead use server pinging.
 Note that this may break some functionality (Player list will not be shown on Bungeecord servers).

 ### Use the Setup commands
-`-mc setup ip <SERVER IP>` | Set the server IP (URL also accepted)
+`/setup ip <SERVER IP>` | Set the server IP (URL also accepted)

-`-mc setup port <SERVER PORT>` | Set the server port (Default 25565)
+`/setup port <SERVER PORT>` | Set the server port (Default 25565)

-`-mc setup name <SERVER NAME>` | Give your server a name
+`/setup name <SERVER NAME>` | Give your server a name

-`-mc setup footer <FOOTER MESSAGE>` | Set a footer message for your status panel
+`/setup footer <FOOTER MESSAGE>` | Set a footer message for your status panel

 ### Finish